 If you decide to access your pension funds early, it’s important that this is for a wise purpose and not just because you want the money now.
-If you’re planning on using these funds to buy property or go travelling then take some of the cash out as needed while leaving enough in there for retirement day when they will be most useful.
+If you’re planning on using these funds to buy the property or go traveling then take some of the cash out as needed while leaving enough in there for retirement day when they will be most useful.

 Cash In Your Pension Right Now

-You’ll need to be qualified for the State Pension, and you’ll also have had to be paying money into your work pension throughout your working life.
+You’ll need to be qualified for the State Pension1, and you’ll also have had to be paying money into your work pension throughout your working life.
 This will allow you access to each of those pension funds at different ages.